dZelenka-pathway/curriculum/css/readme.md

 2. Replace bracketed placeholders `[Main Title]`, `[Section 1]`, etc. with your content
 3. Paste into Canvas page (HTML editor mode)
 4. Prompt LLM with "Code in html inline text."
 It will sometimes ignore that prompt.
 If so, try again.
+5. Alternate prompt: "Code inline text the content into this template (do not include quiz, <body> content only).
+If there's content gap in the html structure add content."

 ### Template Structure: